zilinskyjan/information-and-influence-course/README.md

 # Information and Influence: Behavioral Approaches to Political Persuasion

-View the slides for the core lecture [here](http://zilinskyjan.github.io/information-and-influence-course/).
+View the slides for the core lectures [here](http://zilinskyjan.github.io/information-and-influence-course/).

 *Description:*